ethanfeiges/NodeJS-HTML/NodeJSCRUD/README.md

-This application demonstrates CRUD operations using a mysql database with NodeJS
+This full-stack application demonstrates CRUD operations using a MySQL database.
+A client interacts with an index.html page to make HTTP requests to the server app.js.
+To perform each CRUD operation, there will be a corresponding route to make an HTTP request.
+The server app.js then makes a request to a DBService, which makes database calls to perform CRUD operations.
+The DBService sends JSON responses back to the server, which then relays that response to the front-end for display.